glamod/marine-user-guide2/docs/source/index.rst

 The data the tools in this project use and the products created are stored in the marine-user-guide data directory [#fDDS]_.
-This directory does not contain the actual data files of the individual data releases, but links to the files in the directories of the data releases included in a version of the Marine User Guide.
-This approach greatly simplifies the configuration of the different scripts and is followed even if a given version is made up of a single data release.
+This directory does not contain the actual data files, but links to the files in the data releases' directories.
+This approach greatly simplifies the configuration of the different scripts and is followed even if a given Marine User Guide version is made up of a single data release.

 The marine-user-guide data directory is then split in directories to host subsequent versions of the Marine User Guide.